pinax-network/Substreams-Treemap/README.md

 ## Overview

-**Interactive Treemap Visualization:** This project creates a visual map of data using nested rectangles to show hierarchical relationships, such as financial data from blockchain contracts.
-The size and logo of each rectangle provide insights into the data, like contract balances.
+**Interactive Treemap Visualization:** This project creates a visual map of data using nested figures to show hierarchical relationships of financial data from blockchain contracts and to spot patterns.
+The size and logo of each rectangle provide insights into the data, like it's contract balances.
 Clicking a rectangle will let you check the owners transactions on it's respective blockchain scan website

-**Real-time Data Integration:** It automatically fetches and updates data from external sources in real-time, ensuring the visualization reflects the most current information about cryptocurrency or contract metrics.
+**Real-time Data Integration:** It automatically fetches and updates data from external sources in real-time, ensuring the visualization reflects the most current information about contract metrics.

 ## Installation and Setup